AmadeusW/amadeusw.github.io/_posts/2015-12-04-access-denied-pin-is-required-to-connect.md

 ```
 Error : DEP6200 : Bootstrapping 'minwinpc' failed.
 Device cannot be found.
 Access denied.
 A PIN is required to connect to this device.
 Error : DEP6100 : The following unexpected error occurred during bootstrapping stage 'Connecting to the device 'minwinpc'.':
 DeviceException - Access denied.
 A PIN is required to connect to this device.
 ```

 ![Screenshot of errors](/blogData/access-denied-pin-is-required-to-connect/error.png)

-Next time you try to remotely debug, Visual Studio will use stored settings with `Authentication Mode: Universal (Unencrypted Protocol)`, which will naturally fail.
+Next time you try to remotely debug, Visual Studio will use stored settings with `Authentication Mode: Universal (Unencrypted Protocol)`, which will again fail.

 It's not obvious how to change these settings: Go to the **properties** of the project that you're debugging, then to **Debug**.
 You can revise the connection settings here.